Onran0/VCLibPNG/README.md

+# VCLibPNG

-This content pack provides functionality for loading and saving **PNG** images, and also provides basic functionality for working with raster images
+This content pack for [Voxel Core](https://github.com/MihailRis/VoxelEngine-Cpp) provides functionality for loading and saving **PNG** images, and also provides basic functionality for working with raster images

 # Installation
 Just install the latest release as a regular content pack